 - A Climate Action Repository, which will allow financial institutions to submit climate actions, to track their implementation, and to evaluate their long-term impact on the real economy.

-Additionally, since its launch in late 2018, more than 1,500 global financial institutions and dozens of financial regulators and supervisors have used the PACTA methodology for investment portfolios, which measures portfolios’ alignment with the Paris Agreement goals and helps investors set new targets.
+Since 2018, for instance, 2DII has worked closely with the “Katowice Pledge Banks” (BBVA, BNP Paribas, ING, Société Générale, and Standard Chartered) to develop new target-setting frameworks and action toolkits for the banking industry.
+Notably, 2DII collaborated with the Katowice Banks and 12 others to road test PACTA for Banks, a first-of-its-kind climate scenario analysis toolkit.
+Since its launch in late 2018, more than 1,500 global financial institutions and dozens of financial supervisors have used the PACTA methodology for investment portfolios, which measures portfolios’ alignment with the Paris Agreement goals and helps investors set new targets.

-Funders’ information: Our target-setting research is supported, among others, by the InvECAT project, which has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 785087.
+Funders’ information: Our target-setting research is co-funded by the European Union’s Horizon 2020 research and innovation programme under grant agreement No 785087.